 I currently work here:

 Check "Yes" if you continue to maintain your work

 [Description of your solution, its benefit to end users, and link to project.
 Example: "Maintainer of Mattermost-Zoom plugin which offers voice, video and screensharing for Mattermost end users through Zoom integration, either through a self-hosted private cloud deployment or a vendor-hosted SaaS service from Zoom.
 See the project at https://github.com/mattermost/mattermost-plugin-zoom."]

-Other contributor types beyond Solution Contributors are welcome to use and modify this LinkedIn template to document their contributions as well.
+Other contributor types beyond Solution Contributors are also welcome to use and modify this LinkedIn template to document their contributions.